pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

 To be very honest: I worked with Graph before - see my blog posts
 here: [Microsoft Graph -- M365
 Princess](https://m365princess.com/category/microsoft-graph/) - but
-it\'s the first time I do this guided learning on Microsoft Learn.
+it's the first time I do this guided learning on Microsoft Learn.
 I will cover module 1 in this post and continue with module 2 and 3 in the following posts.